jweiland-net/maps2/Documentation/AdministratorManual/Update/Index.rst

 You have to clear the system cache, because of new fields in TCA.

-We have renamed the field marker_icon from table sys_category into maps2_marker_icons and switched to FAL related images.
-Please execute Update script in Extensionmanager for maps2 to migrate your old images.
+We have renamed the field ``marker_icon`` from table ``sys_category`` into ``maps2_marker_icons`` and switched to FAL related images.
+Please execute Update script in Extensionmanager for ``maps2`` to migrate your old images.

-We have moved all JavaScript Code from page.includeJSFooter to page.includeJSFooterlibs, so now you have better options to override or append your custom JavaScript in TypoScript.
+We have moved all JavaScript Code from ``page.includeJSFooter`` to ``page.includeJSFooterlibs``, so now you have better options to override or append our/your custom JavaScript in TypoScript.

+All methods of MapService have been migrated into GoogleMapsService.
+GeocodeUtility have been deleted.
+Please use findPositionsByAddress of GoogleMapsService.

 Update to Version 3.0.0
 ^^^^^^^^^^^^^^^^^^^^^^^